RossMcMillan92/ITCSS-Sass-Structure/README.md

   // compiled css
   .list-hor, .breadcrumbs {/*...*/}
   ```
-  We now have unrelated rules scattered across the compiled css file.
-This has also just broken the IT structure as we now have a component class mixed in with an object class.
-While this won't be an issue 95% of the time, a complex piece of code may cause issues in other parts of the Sass code.
+  We now have unrelated rules scattered across the compiled css file which has broken the IT structure as we now have a component class mixed in with an object class.
+While this won't be an issue 95% of the time, a complex piece of code may cause unexpected issues elsewhere.

 2. Extending a class with nested rules can create lots of unnecessary code. ![poorly compiled css](https://pbs.twimg.com/media/B8mlqv_CUAAi7Qg.png:large) Nesting in general should be avoided as much as possible, but if it is necessary, **never** extend it to another class.